 But none of that was the real problem.
 The problem was that I wasn’t ready for this change.
 I had to give myself time and I needed to figure out what was getting in the way.
 Eventually the truth surfaced.

 And that truth was….

 I am sad and mad about the need to do this.

 I wasn’t resisting water exercise.
 I was resisting accepting this reality: I have a chronic physical problem that may well be with me for life.

-Alright then, I decided, that’s no fun, but that’s how it is.
+All right, I decided, that’s no fun, but that’s how it is.
 It might take me a while to really come to terms with this.
-But maybe its time give this water exercise thing a try.
+But maybe it’s time give this water exercise thing a try.
 Two days later I was in the pool.
 I’ll tell you in a minute how that went, but first this.